Pastoral Narrative Therapy Course

 17. Difficulty of the programme

+The programme uses material of various levels of difficulty.
+It starts off with an easy to read introduction.
 Yet, it also incorporates material for those who intend to study further.
 They will need to complete the programme at a high level in preparation of qualifying for the postgraduate diploma at the university.
-Attending class will help a great deal with material of different difficulty level.
-That is what lecturers are there for.
+Attending class will help a great deal with material of different difficulty levels.
+That is what lecturers are there for, to help understand the material and create learning experiences to practically integrate concepts.

 18. Commencement dates and enrolment deadlines